AdobeDocs/experience-manager-cloud-service.en/help/forms/review-adaptiveforms-in-sites-page.md

 ---
-title: Creating and managing reviews of Adaptive Forms embedded or created in Sites page
+title: How to create and manage reviews of Adaptive Forms embedded or created in Sites page?
-seo-title:  Review is a mechanism that allows reviewer to perform different tasks for adaptive forms using Assign Task step
-description: Review is a mechanism that allows reviewer to perform different tasks for adaptive forms using Assign Task step
+description: Review is a mechanism that allows reviewer to perform different tasks for adaptive forms using Assign Task step.
 feature: Adaptive Forms
 hide: yes
 hidefromtoc: yes